Benford's Curse: Tracing Digit Bias to Numerical Hallucination in LLMs: Investigating Digit Bias in LLMs

 \paragraph{A Benchmark for Measuring Digit Bias.} To investigate whether skewed digit distribution in pretraining data leads to generation bias, we introduce the \textbf{Digit Bias Benchmark}, a suite of seven numerical reasoning tasks designed to yield uniformly distributed ground-truth digits.
 Tasks include \textit{add or sub}, \textit{multiplication}, \textit{division}, \textit{evaluate}, \textit{nearest integer root}, \textit{linear\_1d}, and \textit{sequence next term}, primarily adapted from DeepMind’s Mathematics Dataset~\cite{mathmaticsdataset}.
-Each task contains over 1,000 examples, with their answer sets collectively constructed to ensure that digits 0-9 appear with equal frequency.
+Each task contains over 1,000 examples, with answer sets carefully constructed to ensure uniform digit distribution: when pooling all digits from all positions across all answers within a task (e.g., the answer "132" contributes three digits: 1, 3, and 2), each digit 0-9 appears approximately 10\% of the time.
 This design enables us to disentangle generation bias from task-induced digit distribution effects, allowing a more controlled evaluation of digit-level preferences in LLMs.
 Representative examples for each task are listed in Table~\ref{DDB}.